awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-cloudfront-distribution-customoriginconfig.md

 # AWS::CloudFront::Distribution CustomOriginConfig<a name="aws-properties-cloudfront-distribution-customoriginconfig"></a>

-A custom origin or an Amazon S3 bucket configured as a website endpoint\.
+A custom origin\.
+A custom origin is any origin that is *not* an Amazon S3 bucket, with one exception\.
+An Amazon S3 bucket that is [configured with static website hosting](https://docs.aws.amazon.com/AmazonS3/latest/dev/WebsiteHosting.html) *is* a custom origin\.

 ## Syntax<a name="aws-properties-cloudfront-distribution-customoriginconfig-syntax"></a>